 Car seat safety isn't child's play.
-Understand 10 common mistakes parents make when installing and using car seats.By Mayo Clinic Staff
+Learn about nine common mistakes parents make when they install and use car seats.By Mayo Clinic Staff

-Knowing how to safely buckle up your child as he or she grows can be difficult.
-Check out 10 common mistakes parents often make when it comes to car seat safety.
+Knowing how to safely buckle up your child as they grow can seem tricky.
+Check out nine common mistakes parents often make when it comes to car seat safety.
 Then learn the right ways to keep your child safe on the road.

 1. Getting a used car seat without doing your homework

-If you're considering a used car seat for your child, make sure the car seat:
+If you're thinking about buying a used car seat for your child, make sure the car seat:

-- Isn't expired or more than 6 years old
+- Isn't expired or more than six years old.

 If you don't know the car seat's history, don't use it.